petebachant/petebachant.github.io/_posts/2025-09-01-single-button.md

-In many cases, you'll need to manually modify the code to run on your system, either because you've been instructed to download some data and put it somewhere, or the original author used absolute paths.
+In many cases, you'll need to manually modify the code to run on your system, either because you've been instructed to download some data and put it somewhere of your choosing, or the original author used absolute paths that need to be adapted for a new instance of the project.

 To be clear,
-this level of transparency is laudable, and failure to reproduce does not necessarily indicate incorrect conclusions, but the lack of automation in workflows presents a huge opportunity
+this level of transparency and willingness to share messy research code is laudable, and failure to reproduce does not necessarily indicate incorrect conclusions, but the lack of automation in workflows presents a huge opportunity